 Teachers may obtain parental consent in what is commonly referred to as "school consent" under COPPA, where teachers have certified that they have directly received parent consent for their child to use ClassDojo for education purposes at the school.
 For schools in the United States, ClassDojo provides a template to help schools obtain “school consent,” but it’s up to schools to determine how best to use it, to fill it with their own contact information and information about the services they enable, and to share it along with the resources for parents below.
 For more information on "school consent" under COPPA, please see the FTC's FAQ Section M.

-- ClassDojo must ensure that services made available to students when school's are getting parental consent, are used for educational purposes, and are used in compliance with applicable laws and regulations (including the U.S. Family Educational Rights and Privacy Act of 1974, the Children’s Internet Protection Act, and COPPA.
+* ClassDojo must ensure that services made available to students when schools are getting parental consent, are used for educational purposes, and are used in compliance with applicable laws and regulations (including FERPA the Children’s Internet Protection Act, and COPPA.
 Note that some of the restrictions on the use of student’s personal information for strictly educational purposes may not apply once ClassDojo additionally obtains verifiable consent from parents through the “email plus” method.

-Resources for schools and parents:
+Resources for schools to share with parents: